nxb1t/nxb1t.github.io/Lab Setups/ad_lab.md

 --> **LDAP Query Monitoring** <br>

-Monitoring LDAP queries offers an advantage in detecting potential Kerberoasting and AS-REP Roasting attempts, even if no vulnerable service accounts are present in the environment.
+Monitoring LDAP queries offers an advantage in detecting potential Kerberoasting and AS-REP Roasting attempts.

-So, for detailed logging of ldap queries, we will enable ldap client verbose with 4 registry keys.
+So, for detailed logging of ldap queries, we will enable ldap client verbose by updating 4 registry keys.

 ```
 Computer Configuration -> Preferences -> Windows Settings -> Registry